-North of Canonsburg, McDonald, PA offers entrances to two regional trails: Montour Trail & Panhandle Trail.
-McDonald is one of a few municipalities in PA that straddles two counties.
-A portion of it is in Washington County.
+McDonald, PA offers entrances to two regional trails: Montour Trail & Panhandle Trail.

 Montour Trail was built as part of a national trend of converting abandoned railroads into trails that people can use.
 Montour Trail, which is paved with crushed limestone, connects Coraopolis to Clairton.
 Twenty-three miles of Montour Trail are in Washington County.
 There are quite a lot of places to access the trail – to walk the trail – in Washington County.
 At the McDonald access point, the Montour Trail and the Panhandle Trail intersect.

-The Panhandle Trail, which is also long, travels west from the Montour Trail to West Virginia.
-It’s not an easy trail to walk.
-Animals are frequently seen along the trail.
-In October it’s an awesome way to see leaves changing color.
+The Panhandle Trail starts in Allegheny County, travels 16 or 18 miles through Washington County and continues to Weirton, WV.
+Animals and birds are frequently seen along the trail.
+In the fall it’s an awesome way to see leaves changing color.
 It is also used for hiking and biking.